-- The Feed Mill’s onion rings are in the top 3 in the state.
+- The Feed Mill’s onion rings are in the top two in the state.

 Swoop!
 There it is!

 This restaurant fascinates me.
 It’s in Morganfield, for one thing.
 You’d expect to find food this delicious in a larger town like Louisville, Lexington, Owensboro, Bowling Green… heck even Madisonville (the charming little where I was born and raised).

 Yet here they are – serving up food so amazing you have to pick your jaw up off the floor to finish eating.
 Honestly, food has no right to be this good.

 The only thing on their menu that I don’t do seat dances for are their hush puppies.
 They’re downright cute, I’ll give them that – but (for my own personal taste) they just don’t taste like I expect hush puppies to taste.
 They’re closer to yellow cake.
 I don’t even take a polite bite out of them anymore.
 I just roll them across the table to my husband and dive head first into my catfish.
 It’s the main attraction anyway. (*see the EDIT at the end of the review)